isomerpages/mlaw-corp/news/speeches/_posts/2009-10-28-Speech-by-Minister-for-Law-K-Shanmugam-at-the-New-York-State-Bar-Association-Rule-of-Law-Plenary-Session.md

 87. He subsequently decided to appeal to the Privy Council in London.
 The point was a technical point of law.

 {:start="88"}
 88. The argument ran as follows.
 The High Court had called on Haw to give evidence during his trial.
 In line with the statutory requirement, the Court had informed Haw of the consequences of refusing to give evidence.
-He argued that this had the effect of putting him under a compulsion to give evidence (despite his being told in the course of the standard allocution that he is not).
+He argued that this had the effect of putting him under a <u>compulsion</u> to give evidence (despite his being told in the course of the standard allocution that he is not).
 He alleged breach of natural justice, by compelling him to give evidence despite his privilege against self incrimination.

 {:start="89"}
 89. Accordingly, he argued that the relevant provisions of the Criminal Procedure Code ( CPC ) were <u>unconstitutional</u>, for failing to comply with Article 9(1) of the Constitution: